malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 ![Fitting the semi-empirical density functional model to the melting rate.
+The experimentally determined values are marked with circles, and the semi-empirical density functional model is marked with a cubic spline fit of values calculated at each marked point.
 Both pressures are fit with the same constant $K=3.7$.
 ](../Projects/Crystal_Melting/figures/fluctuation_rate_fit.svg){#fig:fluctuation_rate width=80%}